 *The certificate requirements differ based on your discipline.
 Please email email@example.com to talk to an advisor.

-Field Placements, Clerkships, Fellowships, and Individual Courses – you can see detailed descriptions in the document UW Student opportunities here.
-Please contact firstname.lastname@example.org or call 608 263 7736 for an advising session to get started.
+Field Placements, Clerkships, Fellowships, and Individual Courses: detailed descriptions can be found in the document UW Student opportunities.
+Please contact firstname.lastname@example.org or call 608-263-7736 for an advising session to get started.

 All currently enrolled graduate students at UW–Madison are eligible to pursue this certificate program.
 We do not require any health care knowledge/background.

 Please email email@example.com or call 608-263-7736 to schedule an advising session to get started.

 |LAW/MED SC-M/NURSING 768||Consumer Health Advocacy and Patient-Centered Care Clinical (Topic: Applied Advocacy Experience Introduction)||1-7|

 |LAW/MED SC-M/NURSING 768||Consumer Health Advocacy and Patient-Centered Care Clinical (Topic: Applied Advocacy Experience Advanced)||1-7|

 |LAW 940||Law and Contemporary Problems (Topic: Models of System Level Advocacy)||2-3|

 |Choose one from one of the topics below:|

 |LAW 940||Law and Contemporary Problems (Topic: Food & Drug Law)||2-3|